joshmcrty/flurry-wp/readme.txt

 1. All of the available settings for Flurry

 == Changelog ==
+= 1.1.0 =
+* Update to latest version of Flurry jQuery plugin
+* Add additional character, color, and startRotation options

 = 1.0.1 =
 * Fixes a permissions issue for non-admin users.
 * Updates "tested up to" to WordPress 4.9